Picture a delicious buffet with your favorite dishes as well as delicacies that you have heard of but never had the opportunity to try.

 Would you start at the beginning piling on everything that looks delicious as it passes before you?
 But then you would be too full to enjoy your favorite dessert at the end.
 You could take only a tiny taste of a few things to keep your options open, only to find yourself still hungry in the end.
 Perhaps you are already imagining another, more strategic approach as you read.

 When it comes to the vast and tantalizing smorgasbord of experiences accessible to Duke students, it is not difficult to understand why Dukies tend to behave like hungry diners piling their plates as high as possible.
-We also know that one of the reasons you were admitted to Duke was because of your diverse experiences, which demonstrated that you were an intellectually curious and interesting person.
+We also know that one of the reasons you were admitted to Duke was because of your diverse experiences and interdisciplinary interests, which demonstrated that you were an intellectually curious and interesting person.

 You may deftly balance your overloaded plate, but are you getting the most enjoyment and benefit from your meal?
 Or is your palette overrun by all of the flavors and textures, unable to distinguish savory from sweet, crisp from creamy?
 Do you conclude your meal feeling satiated or stuffed?
 Well nourished or just full?